For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

-With online courses, you can attend college-level courses from virtually anywhere with an internet connection.
+With online classes, you can attend college-level courses from virtually anywhere with an internet connection.
 Just log in once class begins and get started.
 Central Piedmont is accredited by the Southern Association of Colleges and Schools Commission on College (SACSCOC) to award associate degrees, diplomas, and certificates.
 You can learn more about Central Piedmont's online learning initiatives by reviewing the online learning strategic plan (PDF document).

 - fully online courses (100% course delivery online)

 - hybrid online courses (51–99% course delivery online)